Aerospace workers from Local 597 were locked out by their American-based employer just before Christmas in December 2016—almost 21 months ago.

 The employer was found guilty of bad faith bargaining in May 2017.
 Earlier this year it was found in violation of provincial labour laws for a second time, but has so far faced no consequences from the provincial government.

-They are hiring scabs to do the work of Local 597 members.
+They hired scabs to do the work of Local 597 members.

-The Government of Newfoundland and Labrador has remained silent, and has ignored Unifor’s calls to fix outdated labour laws that have allowed this lock-out to continue for more than 600 days.
+The Government of Newfoundland and Labrador has remained silent, and for months ignored Unifor’s calls to fix outdated labour laws that have allowed this lock-out to continue for more than 600 days.